wolfmanjm/wolfhbot/README.md

 leadscrew is pretty big it has no wobble as far as I can tell and having bearings top and bottom seems to be very stable.
 I also used a printed Leadscrew nut printed in PLA and it seems pretty snug and smooth.
+I also used a half height leadscrew nut and spring to implement antibacklash which appears to be necessary.

-There is a length of 2040 that spamce from teh Z actuator to the other side of the framw where another 500mm length of 2040 VSlot has a vslot mini carriage whicj is bolted to the end of the 2040 beam.
+There is a length of 2040 that spans from the Z actuator to the other side of the frame where another 500mm length of 2040 VSlot has a vslot mini carriage which is bolted to the end of the 2040 beam.
 Halfway along this beam is a short piece of 2020 perpendicular to it, this provides the third attachment point for the bed.

 The most important part of this design is the
-[moving knot](http://cockrum.net/cnc_mechanical.html), which is attached to the top and bottom and runs over 4 v groove bearings on the cross beam, This keep the beam level while allowing a single actuator on one end to move it up and down.
+[moving knot](http://cockrum.net/cnc_mechanical.html), which is attached to the top and bottom and runs over 4 v groove bearings on the cross beam, This keeps the beam level while allowing a single actuator on one end to move it up and down.
 This is the [far end](http://flic.kr/p/i67Sim), and here is a view of the [whole assembly](http://flic.kr/p/i67Es7).